 Following a campaign by LITRG and others, tax credit officials have agreed that where an issue arises as to whether a claimant telephoned the helpline at that time to report a change in circumstances or a mistake in their payments, in the absence of any tape recording of the call the claimant will usually be given the benefit of the doubt, with any ensuing overpayment being written off.

 If the claimant has further evidence in support of the overpayment, a further (second) dispute can be sent to HMRC.
 It is advisable that this second dispute makes it absolutely clear what the further evidence is and why it changes the previous dispute decision.
 HMRC will continue to recover the overpayment during this second request.

 While there are rights of appeal against awards and other decisions on tax credit entitlement, there is no statutory right of appeal against the exercise by HMRC of their discretion in relation to an overpayment recovery.
 That is not to say there is no legal or other remedy.
 If HMRC refuse a request to write off an overpayment resulting from their error, the following steps may be taken.

 - Consider whether statutory ‘official error’ might apply in the case.
 This is explained in our official error section.

 - Make a formal complaint under HMRC’s complaint procedures.
-These are described in the factsheet Complaints and putting things right which supplanted Code of Practice (COP) 1 in April 2007.
+These used to be described in the factsheet Complaints and putting things right which supplanted Code of Practice (COP) 1 in April 2007.
 The factsheet appears to have been withdrawn and information is now presented on the GOV.UK website.
 More information about complaints can be found below in our complaints section.

 - If the internal complaints route produces a result that is unsatisfactory to the claimant, refer the matter to the Adjudicator .
 The Adjudicator acts as a ‘fair and unbiased referee investigating complaints about [HMRC and certain other departments] after their own efforts to resolve matters have failed’.
 It is important to note that the Adjudicator cannot rewrite HMRC policy and procedure; she can only determine whether the existing policies and practices of the Department have been applied fairly.